Yellow-bellied Sea-Snake

 Special thanks to Ellen Smith, our official protector of the Yellow-bellied Sea-Snake, for symbolically adopting this species and helping bring the Reptiles of Galápagos project to life.

-At sea, Yellow-bellied Sea-Snakes swim at a speeds of 0.3–7.1 km/h, and do so either forward or backward by sideward undulations aided by the laterally compressed body and tail.11,16 Individuals of Hydrophis platurus spend the majority (51–99.9%) of the time diving1 to an average maximum depth of 15 m, although they can dive down to 50 m.1 Pelagic Sea-Snakes can survive submerged for up to 24 h, but single dives last for up to about four hours.1,8 During dives, individuals of H. platurus are able to satisfy 33% of their total oxygen requirement and release 94% of their carbon dioxide by means of gas exchange across their semi-permeable skin.17 Dives are thought to help the snakes regulate their body temperature,8 escape predators,8 avoid sea surface turbulence,18 and possibly detect surface drift lines to join.19 When not diving, the sea snakes float motionless on the surface,20 basking, ambush foraging on pelagic fishes, and drifting passively with surface currents along with floating debris.8,21
+At sea, Yellow-bellied Sea-Snakes swim at a speed of 0.3–7.1 km/h, and do so either forward or backward by sideward undulations aided by the laterally compressed body and tail.11,16 Individuals of Hydrophis platurus spend the majority (51–99.9%) of the time diving1 to an average maximum depth of 15 m, although they can dive down to 50 m.1 Pelagic Sea-Snakes can survive submerged for up to 24 h, but single dives last for up to about four hours.1,8 During dives, individuals of H. platurus are able to satisfy 33% of their total oxygen requirement and release 94% of their carbon dioxide by means of gas exchange across their semi-permeable skin.17 Dives are thought to help the snakes regulate their body temperature,8 escape predators,8 avoid sea surface turbulence,18 and possibly detect surface drift lines to join.19 When not diving, the sea snakes float motionless on the surface,20 basking, ambush foraging on pelagic fishes, and drifting passively with surface currents along with floating debris.8,21

-When the water temperature is optimal (>25 °C),22 the sea snakes can feed.
+When the water temperature is optimal (>25°C),22 the sea snakes can feed.
 They are specialist float-and-wait predators of small or juvenile surface dwelling fish that seek refuge under the debris, or under the snakes themselves.2327 Since Yellow-bellied Sea-Snakes are presumed to have poor eyesight,26 they probably use small tactile mechanosensory organs located around their mouth28 to locate fish by the vibrations they produce while moving.29 They seize prey with a laterally directed strike23 and consume it usually without envenomating it.30

 Hydrophis platurus is, however, extremely venomous,7 and its neurotoxic venom immobilizes, and is lethal to, fish.4 Despite having the most potent venom (LD50 0.055 mg/kg) among Ecuadorian snakes,31 reports of deaths following bites of H. platurus are rare.7 This is probably related to the snakes' reluctance to bite when in water,12,32 their small (~2 mm in length)33 fangs, and their low average venom yield (0.87–2.8 mg),3435 which is lower than the estimated 5.9 mg needed to kill a 72 kg person.35 However, human deaths have been reported.7,32,36 Critically envenomated victims die from muscle paralysis that leads to respiratory failure33 within a period of 12–48 h.32,37